baloise/gitopscli/docs/commands/create-preview.md

 1. find repository, branch, and folder containing the template
 2. templates for host and namespace name
-3. replacements in template files
+3. replace values in template files
 4. find repository and branch where the preview should be created (i.e. your *deployment config repository*)

 ```yaml